lgbouma/eres21/content/register.md

 ideas of 1) a virtual poster session, or 2) round-robin meet-and-greets in small breakout groups.

-The abstract submission deadline is **March 30, 2021**.
+The abstract submission deadline is **April 2, 2021**.
 We will respond shortly thereafter.